Film Australia Collection

 Film Australia and its predecessors were Australian Government-owned agencies, whose mission was to produce an audiovisual record of Australian life.

 Film Australia (1973–2008) became one of the nation’s leading producers of television documentaries and educational programs and served as a training ground for some of the biggest names in Australia’s film industry.
 People like Fred Schepisi, Phillip Noyce, Peter Weir, Dean Semler, Anthony Buckley, Jan Sharp, Gillian Armstrong, Tim Burstall, and many others developed their early careers at Film Australia.

 Film Australia followed three decades of documentary production under the auspices of an organisation formed in 1946 which was known under several names including the Film Division of the Department of Information and the Commonwealth Film Unit.

-The NFSA continues its celebration of the 100th anniversary of the FAC, commencing with the appointment of Bert Ive on 27th May, 1913 as the first long-term Official Commonwealth Government Cinematographer.
-To mark this milestone, the NFSA is sharing FAC materials with the public both online and with a variety of events nationwide screenings and events.
+In 2013 the NFSA celebrated 100 years since the appointment of Bert Ive on 27 May 1913 as the first long-term Official Commonwealth Government Cinematographer.
+The NFSA marked the anniversary by sharing FAC materials with the public both online and with a variety of nationwide events and screenings.